dentarg/auth0-blog/_posts/2018-05-15-ruby-on-rails-killer-workflow-with-docker-part-1.md

 ### Own The Files

-Based on the docker settings and user groups, files generated may be owned by `root` user.
+Based on the Docker settings and user groups, files generated may be owned by `root` user.
 In such cases, you may get **Permission denied** errors while trying to edit project files created by Rails.

 One way to find out is to run `ls -la` within the terminal to look at who owns the files.
 Another way is to try and edit one of the generated files.